abhiandthetruth/estoxl/README.md

 # estoxl
-This project aims to provide people a tool to export the data in their elastic search indexes to csv and even to ggogle sheets!.
+This project aims to provide people a tool to export the data in their elastic search indexes to csv and even to google sheets!.
 There are two scripts involved.
 First is the `estocsv.py`, which exports the data based on the specification given in `config.ini` to a csv file.
 The second is `csvtoxlsheet.py` exports the data generated in the csv to either an xlsx file or a Google sheet directly into your account!.
 Please read the documentation below thoroughly before using.

 # Procedure (All the examples provided were used by me)